jailop/playground/README.md

 You're invited to customize the user interface.
-Just keep the relationship between the `id` attributes in the `index.html` file and the objectecs in the `script.js` file.
+Just keep the relationship between the `id` attributes in the `index.html` file and the objects in the `script.js` file.